hayes/exhaust-hook/README.md

 ### `ExhaustHook.run<T>(fn: () => Promise<T> | T, timeout?: number): Promise<T>`

--   `fn`: A function which will be executed asynchronously.
-Returns a promise with the resolved return value of `fn` after all async activity started by `fn` has completed.
+-   `fn`: A function which will be executed asynchronously. run will return a promise with the resolved return value of `fn` after all async activity started by `fn` has completed.
+-   `timeout:` An optional timeout.
+If async activity for started by `fn` has not completed before the timeout the returned promise will be rejected with a timeout error.

+### `ExhaustHook.runSync<T>(fn: () => T, timeout?: number): Promise<T>`

+-   `fn`: A function which will be executed synchronous. runSync returns a promise with the return value of `fn` after all async activity started by `fn` has completed.
 -   `timeout:` An optional timeout.
 If async activity for started by `fn` has not completed before the timeout the returned promise will be rejected with a timeout error.